subbendumajumder/netscaler-nitro-api/docs/configuration/snmp/snmptrap_binding/snmptrap_binding.md

 #snmptrap_binding

-Binding object showing the resources that can be bound to snmptrap.
+Binding object which returns the resources bound to snmptrap.

 ##Properties